Hopper262/classic-mac-utils/README.md

 If you're looking at string resources specifically, check out "strings2xml.pl" in my "marathon-utils" repository.

+### snd2wav.pl

+Converts a 'snd ' resource, as unpacked by extract_rsrc.pl, into a WAV file.

 ### LittleSingleDouble.pm

 The "applesingle" tool on Mac OS X produces invalid files; the tool fails to write values in big-endian order.
 This Perl module is a quick hack of Mac::AppleSingleDouble, to read the broken little-endian files.